 Financial stress doesn't just cause a decrease in productivity — it could lead to lower levels of pay satisfaction from employees, increased absenteeism, and increased turnover rates.

 Employers can offer the perk of quick access to pay as a recruiting incentive and engagement tool.
-With on-demand-pay, staff know that they can have private, secure access to a pay advance if needed without the embarrassment of asking the employer directly.
+With on-demand pay, staff members know that they can have private, secure access to their earned wages if needed without the embarrassment of asking the employer directly.

 By providing this helpful service, employers can demonstrate their commitment to helping employees find a healthy work/life balance and maintaining good physical and mental well-being.
 This can increase communication and trust, leading to better relationships and more loyal, dedicated employees.

-Having access to their money on their terms can give workers a sense of empowerment and financial stability, ultimately leading to happier, more productive employees.
-The immediate benefit of quick access to money is also accompanied by several other helpful benefits.
+Having access to earned wages on their terms can give workers a sense of empowerment and financial stability, potentially leading to happier, more productive employees.
+In addition to providing quick access to money, on-demand pay can benefit your employees in several other ways.

-A Federal Reserve study found that over 40% of adults would not be able to cover an emergency expense of $400 with cash or its equivalent if one arose.
-When emergencies occur, many workers turn to payday loans, credit cards, or other high interest stop-gap options that often exacerbate the problem.
+A Federal Reserve study found that over 35% of adults would not be able to cover an emergency expense of $400 with cash or its equivalent if one arose.
+When emergencies occur, many workers turn to payday loans, credit cards, or other high-interest stop-gap options that often exacerbate the problem.
 If employees have access to a low-cost way to resolve financial emergencies quickly, they can better maintain financial stability without going further into debt, even in the face of unexpected expenses.

-Reputable on-demand-pay providers will often provide a comprehensive employee portal that allows workers to quickly process a pay advance when one is needed.
-The portal also includes access to financial wellness tools and training materials to help employees maintain financial stability over the long term.
+Reputable on-demand pay providers will often provide a comprehensive employee portal that allows workers to quickly access earned wages.
+The portal may also include access to financial wellness tools and training materials to help employees maintain financial stability over the long-term.

 Stress has long been known to cause significant health problems, and financial issues are a leading cause of stress for employees.
 By helping to reduce financial worry and stress, employers can help their employees maintain a healthy work/life balance and do their best work while on the job.

-Not all on-demand pay service providers are equal.
+Not all on-demand pay service providers are created equal.
 While some companies offer the service at a reasonable cost, others may be offering a payday loan in disguise.
-If you have your employees' best interests in mind, review the fee schedule they will be charged for using the service.
+If you have your employees' best interests in mind, review the fee schedule associated with using the service.
 In addition, determining who will cover any associated fees may affect your compliance requirements as the employer.
 Make sure to work with a reputable provider and that you understand your compliance requirements.

-For those workers who are constantly living paycheck to paycheck, constant use of an on-demand pay service, even a reasonably priced one, is simply perpetuating a cycle of financial mismanagement.
-Help your employees get on the path to long-term economic stability by choosing a service provider that offers more than just pay advances; financial wellness tools and education can help employees make better choices today to build a stronger tomorrow.
+For those workers who are living paycheck to paycheck, constant use of an on-demand pay service, even a reasonably priced one, may perpetuate a cycle of financial mismanagement.
+Help your employees get on the path to long-term economic stability by choosing a service provider that offers more than just access to earned wages.
+Financial wellness tools and education can help employees make better choices today to build a stronger tomorrow.

-To the IRS, constructive receipts mean that employees must pay taxes on all earned income, even if it is not physically received.
-Workers with poor financial literacy may be unpleasantly surprised when they receive a paycheck after an advance is given and a comparatively high amount of taxes is taken out, so it's important to educate employees on this process in advance to avoid misunderstandings.
+To the IRS, constructive receipt means that employees must pay taxes on all earned income, even if it is not physically received.
+Depending on the service provider, workers may be unpleasantly surprised when they receive a paycheck after an early access of earned wages and a comparatively high amount of taxes is taken out.
+That's why it's important to educate employees on this process in advance to avoid misunderstandings.